Influenza Activity + Surveillance

 There have been 65 notifications of flu detected in specimens collected from the start of 2016 up to and including Sunday 24 April 2016.
 Similar numbers of notifications were received for specimens collected during the identical January-to-April periods of 2014 (65 notifications) and 2015 (63 notifications).

-Measures of influenza‐like illness (ILI) from VicSPIN indicate the season is currently at baseline levels.
-ILI from the National Home Doctor Service is slightly elevated compared to the same time in previous years but variable.
+Measures of influenza-like illness (ILI) from VicSPIN indicate the season is currently slightly below baseline levels.
+The ILI rate from the National Home Doctor Service has been variable but increased to above baseline levels in the last week.

-The number of notified laboratory confirmed influenza cases for the year to 8 May is similar to the same time in 2015.
-Of the notified influenza cases, a majority (~80%) have been type A. Both influenza A subtypes (H1N1)pdm09 and H3N2 have been detected by VicSPIN, as well as parainfluenza virus and picornavirus.
+The number of notified laboratory confirmed influenza cases for the year to 12 June is 19% lower than the same time in 2015.
+Of the notified influenza cases, 79% have been type A. VicSPIN detected one influenza A(H3N2) during the week.

-Overall the data from the influenza and ILI surveillance systems indicate the influenza season is yet to start in Victoria.
+Overall the data from the influenza and ILI surveillance systems indicate the influenza season is just at or slightly above baseline levels in Victoria.

 For more information: Victorian Infectious Diseases Reference Laboratory

-Influenza A (both H1 and H3) and influenza B viruses continue to co-circulate at low levels, with influenza B (43%) constituting the majority of detections.
+Influenza A (both H1 and H3) and influenza B viruses continue to co-circulate at low levels, with influenza A/H1 (44%) and influenza B (31%) constituting the majority of detections.

 For more information: WA Virus WAtch